so-normie/the-vault/Mind Map/🔵 Vocation/📄 Résumés & Cover Letters/Résumé - Select Skills (Descriptions).md

 **.NET Framework**: The .NET Framework is a development framework for building Windows desktop applications, web applications, and services using .NET.
 It provides a comprehensive set of libraries and runtime components, supporting multiple programming languages and offering a wide range of functionality.
 The .NET Framework fills the need for a framework that facilitates the development of a wide variety of applications and services on the Windows platform.

+**xUnit.net**: A free, open-source unit testing framework for .NET, designed for simplicity and flexibility.
+It's a part of the larger xUnit family of testing frameworks, which originated in the Java language with JUnit. xUnit.net offers a more modern, more extensible, and slightly different way of writing tests compared to older .NET testing frameworks like NUnit.
+It allows for data-driven (theory) tests, improved isolation of tests, and controls the lifecycle of test objects more directly.
+The goal of xUnit.net, like other unit testing frameworks, is to help developers verify the correctness of their code and build robust, error-free applications.

+**NUnit**: is an open-source unit testing framework for .NET languages, such as C# or VB.NET.
+It offers a range of tools for developers to write and run tests, verifying if their code behaves as expected.
+NUnit tests individual "units" of code, typically methods or functions, in isolation.
+It uses various attributes and assertion methods for indicating test methods and verifying results.
+NUnit's main purpose is to improve code quality by early bug detection and fostering well-structured, testable code design.

 ## Libraries

 **jQuery**: jQuery is a fast, lightweight JavaScript library that simplifies HTML document traversal, event handling, and animation.
 It provides an easy-to-use API for manipulating and interacting with web page elements. jQuery fills the need for a library that enhances JavaScript development by simplifying common tasks, improving cross-browser compatibility, and enabling rapid development of dynamic web applications.